kor-hq/bibleio/apps/docs/README.md

 pnpm docs dev
 ```

-`pnpm docs fix` to format and lint and Biome.
+`pnpm docs fix` to format and lint with Biome.